The Champ (1979 film): Critical response

 The Champ has been listed among the most depressing films, and the final scene has been used in psychology experiments to elicit strong emotional responses.
 In 1988, psychologists conducted a study involving more than 250 film clips shown to 500 people.
 The study concluded that the last three minutes of The Champ, in which T.J. sees his father win his comeback fight and then die, elicited the saddest response from a majority of the subjects.

 Box office

 At the American box office, the film performed modestly at first but went on to become MGM's greatest international hit in 14 years, grossing $30.4 million in the U.S. and Canada and more than $35 million elsewhere, including more than $10 million in Japan.
 By September 1979, The Champ had registered as MGM's fourth-greatest success in its history.
+In South Korea, the film was a major box-office success.
+It opened at the Jungang Theater in Seoul in September 1979 and remained in theatrical circulation through the 1981 Lunar New Year season, attracting approximately 560,000 admissions.
+Cine21 records a total of 559,691 admissions for the film.